 3.8.21.
-The industry codes and standards used in designing the subsystems should be identified, as well as the bases for the related acceptance criteria.
-The analyses undertaken and any underlying assumptions used should be described in order to demonstrate that the acceptance criteria for the grounding subsystems will be successfully incorporated into the as-built plant.
+The industry codes and standards used in designing the subsystems should be identified, as should the bases for the related acceptance criteria.
+The analyses undertaken and any underlying assumptions used should be described to demonstrate that the acceptance criteria for the grounding subsystems will be successfully incorporated into the as-built plant.